 Among Hull’s secondary schools, Trinity House, close to the centre, Sirius Academy, to west of the city, and the Church of England’s Sentamu Academy, to the east, are all rated Good by Ofsted.

 The city is haunted by old reputations: in 2003, the first edition of controversial book Crap Towns named Hull as the worst of the 50 ‘worst places to live in the UK’.
 Ten years later, co-editor Sam Jordison admitted to eating his words.
 ‘Hull, it turns out, has got a great deal going for it,’ he writes in the book’s website blog.
 ‘Poetry, community, history… Who knew?’
 In 2013’s Crap Towns Returns, Hull didn’t even make the top 50.

-Leading up to its City of Culture year, Hull is powering ahead with a £25-million facelift that aims to transform the centre and boost tourism.
+Leading up to its City of Culture year, Hull powered ahead with a £25-million facelift to transform the centre and boost tourism.
 Art installations, atmospheric lighting, pedestrian streets and the refurbishment of the area around Humber Dock Street and the Fruit Market Creative Quarter are all part of what the city describes as ‘the largest improvement project in its history’.

 PAY A VISIT

 Tickton Grange ticktongrange.co.uk